provenancetech/pti-docs/guide/v0/forms.md

 In addition to the client configuration, scenarios are another way to use Forms to its full extent.
 Scenarios dictate whether some form fields should be made `readOnly` or `secret`.
-They also dictate if exiting values of a form field should be filled with the existing value, be made read-only, secret, editable, or simply be hidden.
-Contact us If you need to use custom scenarios and we will work out the configuration you need.
+They also dictate if existing values of a form field should be filled with the existing value, be made read-only, secret, editable, or simply be hidden.
+Contact us if you need to use custom scenarios, and we will work out the configuration you need.